 We invite you and your family to come discover a gateway to a pristine paradise of outdoor adventure, tranquil relaxation, and a chance to get closer to nature and with one another.

 GETTING TO STEHEKIN: We love our isolation, but it takes some extra planning for our guests.
-To get to Stehekin our guests must plan to take The Lady of the Lake (boat ferry) from Chelan, or make the beautiful (12 mile) hike from highway 20.
+To get to Stehekin our guests must plan to take The Lady of the Lake (boat ferry) from Chelan, or make the beautiful 23-mile hike from Highway 20 to High Bridge where you hop on the red bus to Stehekin.